betterscientificsoftware/python-for-hpc/contributing.md

 We are interested in any contributions that may be useful to other members of the community, including, blogs, tutorials, example notebooks, and useful links to content or software.

-For examples, blogs, tutorials and notebooks can be found under the _posts, tutorials and notebooks directories respectively.
+Blogs, tutorials and notebooks can be found under the _posts, tutorials and notebooks directories respectively.

 To contribute, you have the following options.